Is it possible to receive disability and alimony at the same time?

 • Detailed documentation of income, medical records, and financial need is essential to maintain both benefits and support arrangements.

-How does disability affect alimony payments?
+How disability affects alimony payments

 Main requirements for getting alimony and disability at the same time